 - Red Heart “Super Saver” (100% acrylic, aran size 4 weight): 2 skeins white and 1 skein each of topaz (CA), tourmaline (CB), peridot (CC) and almandine (CD)

-- Suggested hook sizes: 7mm Tunisian crochet hook
+- Suggested hook sizes: 7mm Tunisian crochet hook and 6.5mm regular crochet hook

 - Needle (for weaving ends)